 Using experience in both private dealing and auction we can advise an owner as you how to sell works most advantageously whether publically or through private sale.
 We can also guide sellers who choose the auction route when to seek a guarantee and how it should be structured.

-Image: Nicholas Hall with Richard Knight on a valuation in Italy
+Image: Nicholas Hall on a valuation in Italy